Research Foundation

 The concentration of verifiable, attributed information

-AI systems prioritise content that is specific, attributable, and evidence-backed.
+AI systems prioritise content that's specific, attributable, and evidence-backed.

 Peer-reviewed (experimental)